No Reason to Cry

-No Reason to Cry is the fourth studio album by Eric Clapton, released by RSO Records on 27 August 1976.
+No Reason to Cry is the fourth solo studio album by Eric Clapton, released by RSO Records on 27 August 1976.
 The album was recorded in Malibu and Los Angeles between December 1975 to May 1976.
-The record went platinum in the U.K.
+The record went silver in the U.K.

 Recording

-The album was recorded at The Band's Shangri-la Studios in March 1976, and included involvement from all five members of The Band; Rick Danko shared vocals with Clapton on "All Our Past Times," which he co-wrote with Clapton.
-The album also includes a duet with Bob Dylan on his otherwise unreleased song "Sign Language."
+The album was recorded at The Band's Shangri-la Studios in March 1976, and included involvement from all five members of The Band; Rick Danko shared vocals with Clapton on "All Our Past Times", which he co-wrote with Clapton.
+The album also includes a duet with Bob Dylan on his otherwise unreleased song "Sign Language".
 The booklet in Bob Dylan's box set The Bootleg Series Volumes 1–3 (Rare & Unreleased) 1961–1991 describes his involvement in this album: "Dylan dropped by and was just hanging out, living in a tent at the bottom of the garden.
-He would sneak into the studio to see what was going on.
+He would sneak into the studio to see what was going on."
 Dylan offered his new, unrecorded song "Seven Days" to Clapton.
-Clapton passed on it, but Ron Wood took him up on the offer and released it on his third solo album Gimme Some Neck".
-The song "Innocent Times" is sung by Marcy Levy, who also shared vocals with Clapton on "Hungry."
+Clapton passed on it, but Ron Wood took him up on the offer and released it on his third solo album Gimme Some Neck.
+The song "Innocent Times" is sung by Marcy Levy, who also shared vocals with Clapton on "Hungry".
+In the bonus track "Last Night", added in the 1990 re-release, Clapton shares vocals with Richard Manuel.